Psychotherapies

 Behavioral Therapy

-Behavioral therapy identifies maladaptive behaviors (e.g. phobias, compulsions) that contribute to the patient’s symtpms and helps the patient change these behaviors by replacing them with healthy alternative.
+Behavioral therapy identifies maladaptive behaviors (e.g., phobias and compulsions) that contribute to the patient’s symptoms and helps the patient change these behaviors by replacing them with healthy alternatives.
 It is usually combined with CBT.
 Behavioral therapy was pioneered by B.F Skinner and is based on learning theory (behaviors can be learned by conditioning and unlearned by deconditioning)

 Conditioning techniques for learning behavior